Skip to content

 Stand Up.

-A seventeen-year-old honor student, team captain, and two-job worker who defended himself in the rain at a Texas track meet.
-On trial for first-degree murder.
-June 1, 2026.
+A 17-year-old (now 19) honor student, team captain, and two-job worker who defended himself in the rain at a Texas track meet.
+Convicted of murder on June 9, 2026.
+The appeal is underway — and we do not stop until he is free.

 Venue296th District · Collin County, TX